Bluebird2000/Questioner/UI/.github/PULL REQUEST_TEMPLATE.md

 #### What does this PR do?
-* This PR is the implementation of feedback
+* This PR is the implementation of UI feedback
 - Add Signup page link on the index page
 - Css implementation(transition on login page)
 - Add Back link to login and signup page